Ahmed-CYB/mcp-test/challenges/anonymous-ftp-access-challenge/README.md

 ## Scenario Description

 A misconfigured FTP server allows anonymous access.
-Players must discover and exploit this vulnerability to retrieve sensitive information.
+Participants must discover the service, connect anonymously, and navigate the file system to find the hidden flag.

 ## Challenge Information